-Key financial highlights for the fiscal year 2020 are as follows:
+Key financial highlights for the fiscal year 2021 are as follows:

-- On the government-wide financial statements, the School District's net position at June 30, 2020 was a deficit of \$1.8 million.
-Net position reflects the difference between all assets and deferred outflows of resources of the School District (including capital assets, net of depreciation) and all liabilities, and deferred inflows of resources.
-The net position reported last year at June 30, 2019 was a deficit of \$2.5 million.
-The School District had an increase in its net position of \$0.6 million mainly due to the decision for the school nutrition program to participate in the CEP program and to operate a more extensive summer feeding program.
-There was also an increase in equalization funding received through QBE. - Over the last several years, the implementation of GASB statements regarding the financial reporting of pension and other postemployment benefit liabilities has caused a deficit balance in the unrestricted net position on the government-wide financial statements.
-This should not be considered a financial weakness as these costs are spread out over multiple years well into the future. - General revenues accounted for \$7.2 million in revenue or 35% of all revenues.
-Program specific revenues in the form of charges for services and sales, grants and contributions accounted for \$13.2 million or 65% of total revenues of \$20.4 million. - The School District had \$19.8 million in expenses related to governmental activities; however, \$13.2 million of these expenses were offset by program specific charges for services, grants or contributions.
-General revenues (primarily property and sales taxes) of \$7.2 million were adequate to provide for these programs. - The current ratio, which measures the School District's ability to transform current assets into cash and pay its short-term liabilities, was 13.7 for the fiscal year ended June 30, 2020.
-Generally, a ratio greater than 2.0 is considered very financially stable. - The general fund (the primary operating fund), presented on a current financial resource basis, ended the fiscal year with a fund balance of \$4.1 million, an increase of approximately \$300,000 from the June 30, 2019 fund balance of \$3.8 million.
-The increase is the amount remaining after a Board authorized transfer of \$750,000 to the debt service fund for future bond payments.
+- ➤ On the government-wide financial statements, the School District's net position at June 30, 2021 was a deficit of \$0.8 million.
+Net position reflects the difference between all assets and deferred outflows of resources of the School District (including capital assets, net of depreciation) and all liabilities and deferred inflows of resources.
+The net position reported last year at June 30, 2020 was a deficit of \$1.8 million.
+The School District had an increase in its net position of 1.0 million mainly due to revenue generated by the school nutrition program as well as an increase in property tax revenue, ESPLOST revenue, and equalization funding received through QBE.
+There was also additional bus replacement funds received that will be spent in fiscal year 2022. - Over the last several years, the implementation of GASB Statements regarding the financial reporting of pension and other postemployment benefit liabilities has caused a deficit balance in the unrestricted net position on the government-wide financial statements.
+This should not be considered a financial weakness as these costs are spread out over multiple years well into the future. - ➤ General revenues accounted for \$7.7 million in revenue or 35.7% of all revenues.
+Program specific revenues in the form of charges for services and grants and contributions accounted for \$13.9 million or 64.3% of total revenues of \$21.7 million. - ➤ The School District had \$20.7 million in expenses related to governmental activities; however, \$13.9 million of these expenses were offset by program specific charges for services, grants or contributions.
+General revenues (primarily taxes) of \$7.7 million were adequate to provide for these programs. - ➤ The current ratio, which measures the School District's ability to transform current assets into cash and pay its short-term liabilities, was 10.4 for the fiscal year ended June 30, 2021.
+Generally, a ratio greater than 2.0 is considered very financially stable. - ➤ The general fund (the primary operating fund), presented on a current financial resource basis, ended the fiscal year with a fund balance of \$5.3 million, an increase of approximately \$1.1 million from the June 30, 2020 fund balance of \$4.2 million.
+The increase is the amount remaining after a Board authorized transfer of \$0.7 million to the debt service fund for future bond payments. - ➤ The School District adopted Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
+This statement establishes criteria for identifying fiduciary activities of all state and local governments.
+The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
+Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
+An activity meeting the criteria should be reported in a fiduciary fund in the basic financial statements.
+Governments with activities meeting the criteria should present a statement of fiduciary net position and a statement of changes in fiduciary net position.
+The cumulative effect of the GASB Statement No. 84 is described in the restatement note.